ClickHouse/examples/README.md

 ## ClickHouse docker compose recipes

-A [list](./docker-compose-recipes/README.md) of ClickHouse recipes using docker compose recipes:
+A [list](./docker-compose-recipes/README.md) of ClickHouse recipes using docker compose:

 - Clickhouse single node with Keeper
 - ClickHouse and Grafana